SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ### Editing applications

 To edit an application, simply click on its name.
-Depending on the type of the application (e.g. Hosted, External). different fields can be modified.
+Depending on the type of the application (e.g. Hosted, External), different fields can be modified.

 > Note that "ID", "Application key" and "Path" cannot be changed once configured.